What Building Work is Exempt? - No Building Consent Required

 Who is responsible?

-It is the owner's responsibility to ascertain whether building work is exempted.
+It is the owner's responsibility to establish whether building work is exempted.
 And to make sure that decision is correct.
-Not the council's.
+It is not the responsibility of QLDC.

 The owner is also responsible for making sure any exempt work complies with the Building Code and any other legislation.
-This could include the Plumbers, Gasfitters and Drainlayers Act 2006, Electricity Act 1992, and Resource Management Act 1991.
 Hence the recommendation to seek professional advice.
+This could include the:

 Keep records will assist if selling your home in the future.
 Purchasers and agents are likely to have questions about building work done.